alex-stiff/alex-stiff.github.io/_posts/2022-08-20-session-zero.md

 The bugbear lumbers towards Merry for revenge, and swings his morningstar at her.
 Fortunately, he misjudges her size, and the weapon swings harmlessly over her head.
 Lance and Hariharan run in to help, Lance slashing at the bugbear's midriff while Hariharan lands a direct hit on its temple with his warhammer, killing it.

-Merry searches the downed Shaman and discovers a spellbook, which she takes.
+Merry searches a nearby table and discovers a spellbook on it, which she takes.
 During some downtime she'll be able to study it and learn the spells from the book.

 Taegen presses the girl for information, and she reveals that she was out playing in the forest a few days ago when the goblins crept up and caught her and brought her to this tomb.
 She seems quite upset and tells the party she just wants to get back to her Dad in Phandalin, who is the local blacksmith.